EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.Earth.md

 ### celestial.Earth.earth_gravity_field

 Calculate the Earth gravity field for a set of locations.
 Package: celestial.Earth Description: Calculate the Earth gravity field for a set of locations.
 For both rotating and non rotating Earth.
+Mean IRTF pole is assumed.